rzl-zone/utils-js/README.md

   - ✅ Node.js (18.17.0, or higher depending on NextJS version) - With NextJS
   - ✅ Modern browsers (via bundlers like Webpack / Vite)

+- **TypeScript Build Info:**
+  - Target: `ES2022`
+  - Module: `ES2022`
+  - Module Resolution: `bundler`

+  > ℹ️ Note: These TypeScript settings are used to build the package.
+Consumers do **not** need to match these settings unless they plan to build or modify the source code.

 ---

 <h2 id="installation">⚙️ <strong>Installation</strong></h2>